If you’re feeling an inner emptiness, you’re not alone. Read on. This might be why.

 She was so unselfishly kind that it was odd that she was also so sad.

-She often felt unloved and unworthy, yet she was brimming with talent waiting to be unleashed and explored.
+Yet she was brimming with talent waiting to be unleashed and explored.

 She thought kindness and service to others was the key to being loved and having a fulfilled life.Her young life passed with many internalized disappointments: she was not the right this or that, or maybe she was just not lovable.
 She covered it all up and plunged her years into jobs, family, and friends.

-She had gone all the way and still felt empty.
+She had gone all the way.

 She now lives her life understanding that a life lived with kindness is a life lived with love.